chapristi/embedded-systems/README.md

 * [ ] Add Unit tests.
 * [ ] Add more functionalities.
 * [ ] the next project will be with the **HC-SRO4** sensor
+### you like my project
+- star it
+- go check my other projects